Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-mac.rst

     .. note:: If the keychain console did not open, press "Command + spacebar" and type “Keychain Access”, and hit enter to open it.

 #.
-Navigate to the "System" tab on the left, find the certificate named "[adjective-noun] Local Root CA", and double click on this certificate.
+Navigate to the "System" tab on the left, find the certificate named "<custom-address> Local Root CA", and double click on this certificate.
 A second window will pop up.

 #.
 Open the "Trust" dropdown and select "Always Trust" from the dropdown next to "When using this certificate".